-Bacillus thuringiensis (Bt) can be used in integrated crop management to avoid side-effects of insecticide treatments on natural enemies.
+As for biopesticides, Bacillus thuringiensis (Bt) can be used in integrated crop management to avoid side-effects of insecticide treatments on natural enemies.
 It has been shown to be effective against FCM (Li Bouwer, 2012) and is widely used in Africa against most lepidopteran pests.
-It is applied as a full coverage spray when larvae are present and can be repeated at 10-14 day intervals while larvae are active.
+It is applied as a full coverage spray when larvae are present and can be repeated at 10-14-day intervals while larvae are active.

-Beauveria bassiana strain GHA is used as a pesticide for controlling many kinds of insects.
-This fungus controls insects by growing on them, secreting enzymes that weaken their outer coat, and then getting inside the insect and continuing to grow, eventually killing the infected pest.
-The product is sprayed on growing plants using hand, ground or aerial equipment; it can also be applied through irrigation systems on large agricultural fields.
-The fungus is not toxic to mammals, birds or plants.
-There is a potential for the pesticide to harm bees, so the products must not be applied near beehives or where bees are actively hunting for food.
-If the pesticide products are used as labelled, no harmful environmental effects are expected.
+The fungus Beauveria bassiana strain GHA can also be used as a biopesticide.
+It penetrates the insect by secreting enzymes that attack and dissolve the cuticle, which then allows the fungus to grow until its host dies.
+Products are sprayed on growing plants using hand, ground, or aerial equipment, and can also be applied through irrigation systems on large agricultural fields.
+Beauveria bassiana strain GHA is not toxic to mammals, birds or plants.
+However, it can potentially harm bees, so the products must not be applied near beehives or where bees are actively hunting for food.
+If the products are used as labelled, no harmful environmental effects are expected.